poseidon/matchbox/Documentation/bootcfg.md

           ssh_authorized_keys:
             - "ssh-rsa pub-key-goes-here"
       - name: etcd Proxy
-        profile: etcd_proxy
+        profile: etcd-proxy
         require:
           mac: 52:54:00:89:d8:10
         metadata:
           etcd_initial_cluster: "node1=http://172.15.0.21:2380"

-For example, a request to `/cloud?mac=52:54:00:89:d8:10` would render the Cloud-Config template in the "etcd_proxy" `Profile`, with the machine group's metadata.
+For example, a request to `/cloud?mac=52:54:00:89:d8:10` would render the Cloud-Config template in the "etcd-proxy" `Profile`, with the machine group's metadata.
 A request to `/cloud` would match the default group (which has no selectors) and render the Cloud-Config in the "discovery" Profile.
 Avoid defining multiple default groups as resolution will not be deterministic.

 ### Reserved Attributes